 Sending attachments to VirusTotal

-Here is a step by step guide to scan email attachment online for the virus.
-You will have to create a message with firstname.lastname@example.org as the destination address.
+Here is a step-by-step guide to scanning email attachments online for the virus.
+You will have to create a message with [email protected] as the destination address.

-- Save the suspected mail as attachment.
-On Outlook, right click on the item and select Save as Attachment and then select where you want to store the email
+- Save the suspected mail as an attachment.
+On Outlook, right-click on the item and select Save as Attachment and then select where you want to store the email

 - Create a new email